gorums/music-mcp-rules/docs/developer/METADATA_SCHEMA.md

 - **Backwards Compatibility**: Full backward compatibility with automatic schema conversion
 - **Breaking Changes**: Albums now separated into `albums` (local) and `albums_missing` arrays

+**NEW INPUT CONTRACT (2025-06):**
+- Clients should send only the full `albums` array (the complete discography, both local and missing albums).
+- The server will split this into local and missing albums based on what is present in the file system.
+- The client should **NOT** send `albums_missing`.
+If present, it will be ignored and a warning may be returned.
+(Deprecated as of 2025-06)

 ---

 ## Band Metadata Schema